-At the discretion of our Board of Directors, the Compensation Committee may consist solely of two or more "non-employee directors" within the meaning of Rule 16b-3 of the Exchange Act or solely of two or more "outside directors" within the meaning of Section 162(m) of the Code.
+At the discretion of our Board of Directors, the Compensation Committee may consist solely of two or more "non-employee directors" within the meaning of Rule 16b-3 of the Exchange Act.
 Our Compensation Committee has the authority to delegate certain administrative powers to a subcommittee of one or more members.
 As used herein, except as explicitly stated otherwise, with respect to the Amended 2010 Plan, the "Board" refers to any committee the Board of Directors appoints (including the Compensation Committee and the Non-Officer Stock Option Committee) or, if applicable, any subcommittee, as well as to the Board of Directors itself.